gpg/gpg4win/doc/README.en.txt

     - No protocol (OpenPGP or S/MIME) pre-selection dialog required - replaced by new certificate selection dialog.
       [kolab/issue4213,4235]
-  * (recursive) sign/encrypt of files and folders possible (see GnuPG Backend)
-  * Create/verify checksum by sha1sum, sha256sum, md5sum possible
-    (see GnuPG Backend)
   * Certificate lookup on certificate server
     - Search for fingerprint or key-id shows new information dialog (some server requires 0x-Präfix in search string)